2bndy5/RF24/docs/attiny.md

 See the included rf24ping85 example for pin info and usage

-Some versions of Arduino IDE may require a patch to allow use of the full program space on ATTiny<br>
+Some versions of Arduino IDE may require a patch to allow use of the full program space on ATTiny

 See https://github.com/TCWORLD/ATTinyCore/tree/master/PCREL%20Patch%20for%20GCC for ATTiny patch

 ## Hardware Hardware Configuration